Freedom Ring: Fictional character biography

-After the Master of the Ring story arc in Marvel Team-Up concludes, Captain America arrives to take the reality-altering ring that the Ringmaster was wearing into S.H.I.E.L.D. custody.
-However, A.I.M. sent a group of soldiers called a M.O.D.O.C.
-(Military Operatives Designed Only for Combat) Squad to fight Cap for an unknown reason and Captain America does not notice when the ring is lost.

-The ring is eventually found by a young man, Curtis Doyle, whose friend Troy calls it a "free, dumb ring".
-This comment gives Curtis the idea for his superhero name.
-When he accidentally creates an ice cream sundae out of thin air, he discovers that the ring gives him the ability to alter reality.
+Curtis Doyle is a civilian who obtains a reality-warping ring made from a Cosmic Cube fragment after Captain America loses it.
+His friend Troy calls the ring a "free, dumb ring", which gives Curtis the idea for his superhero name.
+When Curtis accidentally creates a sundae out of thin air, he discovers that the ring gives him the ability to alter reality.
 He runs away terrified, but when he returns, he finds that the sundae has disappeared without a trace.
 He calls Troy, and later, they have a long night of super-power practice.

 The next day while Curtis is on a date with Jeffrey, a waiter from a diner that he frequented, the Abomination attacks nearby and Curtis runs off to fight him.
 While fighting Abomination along with Spider-Man and the X-Men, Curtis was seriously injured.
 Spider-Man rushed him to the hospital while the X-Men defeat the Abomination.

 Curtis recovers, but is told he will never walk again.
 Troy helps him return home, and Curtis uses the ring to restore his legs.
 Going after Troy, who just left, he finds that his neighbor is an undercover Skrull who was sent to monitor the Avengers just before they disassembled.
 Losing track of them, the Skrull turns his spy equipment toward his neighbors.
-He knows everything about Curtis, and having decided to become a superhero himself (dubbed the Crusader), asks Curtis if he wishes to be his partner.
+He knows everything about Curtis, and having decided to become a superhero himself (dubbed Crusader), asks Curtis if he wishes to be his partner.

 Curtis is unsure, given what happened with the Abomination, but the Crusader convinces Curtis that he can do it, because if he fixed his legs, he can make himself stronger and faster, and less reliant on conjuring up the right item.
-Curtis agrees, making himself stronger, and practices with the Crusader for two weeks.
-In a later battle with Iron Maniac, who had just defeated Spider-Man and Wolverine and was currently facing Captain America, Luke Cage and Spider-Woman, Curtis reveals the source of his power.
+Curtis agrees, making himself stronger, and practices with Crusader for two weeks.
+In a later battle with Iron Maniac, Curtis reveals the source of his power.
 Though he is able to immobilize the villain, Curtis does not expect Iron Maniac's armor to expand outwards.
-When it does, his ring finger is sliced off and his body is pierced by the armor multiple times.
+When it does, his ring finger is sliced off and his body is pierced multiple times, killing him.
+Freedom Ring's ring is acquired by Crusader, who utilizes it as a member of the Initiative during "Secret Invasion".

-Captain America is able to defeat Iron Maniac, but it is too late to save Curtis, who is dead.
-Captain America notes that they didn't even know him and yet he saved them all by buying them time to recover.